secile/micropad/README.md

 # Connection trouble.
 When you press '🚩' button, it is listed your micro:bit in pairing dialog.
-But if you have in trouble that it is not listed your micro:bit and displayed 'No compatible device found.' instead.
+But in case when it is not listed your micro:bit and displayed 'No compatible device found.' instead.

 ![image](https://github.com/user-attachments/assets/d351eac9-3b7b-49be-8f25-09034ac6f9b8)